Skip to main content

 Algeria

-Algeria attended as an observer the First Meeting of States Parties to the TPNW (1MSP) in Vienna in June 2022.
-It was one of the co-sponsors for the 2022 UN General Assembly resolution on the TPNW, which called upon ‘all States that have not yet done so to sign, ratify, accept, approve or accede to the Treaty at the earliest possible date.'[1]
+Algeria observed the Second Meeting of States Parties to the TPNW (2MSP) in November and December 2023 but did not make a statement.
+It was one of the co-sponsors for the 2023 UN General Assembly resolution on the TPNW, which called upon ‘all States that have not yet done so to sign, ratify, accept, approve or accede to the Treaty at the earliest possible date’.[1]

 TPNW Status